 How To Make It

-- Prepare the chicken: Add chicken thigh to a large bowl, along with 2 teaspoons cornflour/cornstarch, 1 tablespoon Soy Sauce, and 1 tablespoon Shaoxing wine.
+- Prepare the chicken: Add chicken thigh to a large bowl, along with 2 teaspoons cornflour/cornstarch, 1 tablespoon Light Soy Sauce, and 1 tablespoon Shaoxing wine.
 Mix through until the chicken is coated.
 Set Aside.

 - Prepare the sauce: Add the sauce ingredients into a jug, and whisk together.
 Set aside.